marriola/life/README.md

-Conway's Game of Life in Lisp
+Conway's Game of Life in Lisp.